ultraseedbox/USB-Docs/Pre-Sales and Support/Getting Help/Frequently Asked Questions (FAQ).md

 ##### Why is my slot suspended?

-This is almost always down to a late payment.
-If you don't pay by your due date, your slot will be suspended.
-You have 7 days from your due date to pay your overdue invoices.
-Once it goes past 7 days and you haven't paid the invoice, your slot will be automatically purged.
+This is almost always due to a late payment.

+10 days before your due, you will be receiving an email with your invoice.
+Failure to pay on time will lead to the suspension of your slot.
+After this, you have 7 days to pay your overdue invoices after which it gets automatically purged from our systems if not paid after that.

 ##### Can I make a late payment?

 Just pay the invoice as you normally would.
-After you have paid your invoice, your slot will be automatically
+After you have paid your invoice, your slot will be automatically reactivated within an hour.

-reactivated within an hour.
-If it does not occur in this time, simply put in a ticket and explain your situation.
-The team will verify it has been paid and re activate it for you.
+If, for any reason you cannot pay your invoice on time, simply put in a ticket to request for an extension.
+This is given on a case-to-case basis.

 ##### What is counted towards upload traffic?

-The following are counted towards upload traffic?
+The following are not counted towards your allocated upload bandwidth

 * FTP
-* SSH
 * Media Centers such as Plex, Emby and Jellyfin

-Other traffic such as rclone and torrent seeding is counted towards your quota.
+Other traffic such as rclone, JDownloader and torrent seeding is counted towards your quota.

 ##### When does my traffic usage reset?